Sairamzz/Ankle_gait_stability_in_Humanoids/README.md

 python mpx/examples/mjx_h1.py
 ```
 8) Analysis Scripts

 This repo also contains scripts for converting .npy → .csv and visualizing the ankle behavior:

+(Change the directories to save the logs accordingly)

 ``` Analysis/test_logs.py ``` : Convert raw logs into labeled CSV
 ``` Analysis/test_analysis.py ``` : Generates -